+Sub-clause (f) was omitted by section 5 of the Constitution (Fourth Amendment) Act, 1975 (Act No. II of 1975).

-- (c) acquires the citizenship of, or affirms or acknowledges allegiance to, a foreign state; - (d) has been, on conviction for a criminal offence involving moral turpitude, sentenced to imprisonment for a term of not less than two years, unless a period of five years has elapsed since his release; - (e) has been convicted of any offence under the Bangladesh Collaborators (Special Tribunals) Order 1972; - (f) holds any office of profit in the service of the Republic other than an office which is declared by law not to disqualify its holder; or - (g) is disqualified for such election by or under any law. - (3) For the purposes of this article a person shall not be deemed to hold an office of profit in the service of the Republic by reason only that he is a Minister, Minister of State or Deputy Minister. - (4) If any dispute arises as to whether a member of Parliament has, after his election, become subject to any of the disqualifications mentioned in clause (2) or as to whether a member of Parliament should vacate his seat pursuant to article 70, the dispute shall be referred to the Election Commission to hear and determine it and the decision of the Commission on such reference shall be final. - (5) Parliament may, by law, make such provision as it deems necessary for empowering the Election Commission to give full effect to the provisions of clause (4).
+Republic by reason only that 2[he is a President, 3[ ] Prime Minister], 4[ ] Minister, Minister of State or Deputy Minister.]

+- (4) If any dispute arises as to whether a member of Parliament has, after his election, become subject to any of the disqualifications mentioned in clause (2) or as to whether a member of Parliament should vacate his seat pursuant to article 70, the dispute shall be referred to the Election Commission to hear and determine it and the decision of the Commission on such reference shall be final. - (5) Parliament may, by law, make such provision as it deems necessary for empowering the Election Commission to give full effect to the provisions of cause (4).

-Vacation of seats of members.
+Vacation of seats of members

-- 67. (1) A member of Parliament shall vacate his seat- - (a) if he fails, within the period of ninety days from the date of the first meeting of Parliament after his election, to make and subscribe before Parliament the oath or affirmation prescribed for a member of Parliament in the Third Schedule:
+- 67. (1) A member of Parliament shall vacate his seat - - (a) if fails, within the period of ninety days from the date of the first neeting of Parliament after his election, to make and subscribe 6[ ] the oath or affirmation prescribed for a member of Parliament in the Third Schedule:

-Provided that the Speaker may, before the expiration of that period, for good cause extend it:
+Provided that the Speaker may, before the expiration of that period, for good cause extend it;